 If you would like to get involved please contact Suzy Willard Rosenthal, Caring Community Chair, or Susan Glickman, Cantorial Soloist.

 If you or someone you know is celebrating a joyous time or is in need of support through a challenging time, please reach out to us.
-You may contact Linda Garmon by email or at the Temple office at 617.527.0045 or contact Susan Glickman or Rabbi Keith Stern.
+Contact the Temple office at 617.527.0045, Susan Glickman or Rabbi Keith Stern.

 How can I help?